MarkvanMents/docs/content/studio-how-to/security-how-to-configure-roles.md

----
-title: "Secure Your App and Configure Access to Its Functionality"
+# Secure Your App and Configure Access to Its Functionality
-category: "Security"
-description: "Describes how to configure security in Mendix Studio."
-menu_order: 10
-tags: ["studio", "security", "user roles", "secure your app", "conditional visibility"]
----

 ## 1 Introduction